jackykwe/nihongo/typst/G4-special-expressions.typ

 We now distinguish between the direct and indirect/adversative passives _in Japanese_.
 \begin{itemize}
-    \item *Direct passive \textred{#underline[(transitive only)*]}: used to express that the #underline[transitive] verb was done to someone/something (subject experiencer; marked by が), by someone (origin oblique/optional performer; marked by に).
+    \item *Direct passive #textred[#underline[(transitive only)*]]: used to express that the #underline[transitive] verb was done to someone/something (subject experiencer; marked by が), by someone (origin oblique/optional performer; marked by に).
 The effect that the action has on the experiencer is very obvious, since the verb is done directly to them (promoted to subject grammatical role).
 The subject (demoted to an oblique) is often omitted as it's not important.
 The Japanese direct passive is equivalent to the English passive.

     The semantic performer is the syntactic origin after passivisation and marked byにに.
-This usage of に as _origin_ rather than desstination is very similar to もらう's usage (\S@sec:receiving, #link("https://www.tofugu.com/japanese-grammar/particle-ni/\#in-social-interactions-and-transactions")[[TFG]]), since \textorange{the passive subject is the receiver (experiencer) in the transaction (action)}.
+This usage of に as _origin_ rather than desstination is very similar to もらう's usage (@sec:receiving, #link("https://www.tofugu.com/japanese-grammar/particle-ni/\#in-social-interactions-and-transactions")[[TFG]]), since #textorange[the passive subject is the receiver (experiencer) in the transaction (action)].

     E.g. ピカソに*キスされた*。 (I was kissed by Picasso.)

     E.g. タバコが*吸われた*。 (A cigarette was smoked.)

     \item *Indirect passive (both transitive and intransitive)*: used to express that someone (origin performer; marked by に) did a #underline[transitive/intransitive verb], involving an optional direct object (only for transitive verbs; marked by を), and it had an effect on someone (experiencer; marked by は/が; #link("https://www.guidetojapanese.org/blog/2005/09/09/no-suffering-passive/\#comment-9210")[[TK]]).
-There is no equivalent in English. \textred{The adverastive nuance is not guaranteed, though very likely present in indirect passive sentences.}
+There is no equivalent in English. #textred[The adverastive nuance is not guaranteed, though very likely present in indirect passive sentences.]

     E.g. （私は）（あのおじさんに）タバコを吸われた。 (I got smoked on (by that man).; #link("https://www.tofugu.com/japanese-grammar/verb-passive-form-rareru\#direct-vs-indirect-passive")[[TFG1]])